1811–1812 New Madrid earthquakes

 The epicenters of the earthquakes were located in an area that at the time was at the distant western edge of the American frontier, only sparsely settled by European settlers.
-Contemporary accounts have led seismologists to estimate that these stable continental region earthquakes were felt strongly throughout much of the central and eastern United States, across an area of roughly 50000 sqmi, and moderately across nearly 3 million km2 (1 million sq mi).
+Contemporary accounts have led seismologists to estimate that these stable continental region earthquakes were felt strongly throughout much of the central and eastern United States, across an area of roughly 50000 sqmi, and moderately across nearly 1 million sq mi (3 million km2).
 The 1906 San Francisco earthquake, by comparison, was felt moderately over roughly 6200 sqmi.
-The New Madrid earthquakes were interpreted variously by American Indian tribes, but one consensus was universally accepted: the powerful earthquake had to have meant something.
-For many tribes in Tecumseh's pan-Indian alliance, it meant that Tecumseh and his brother the Prophet must be supported.
+The earthquakes were interpreted by Tecumseh's pan-Indian alliance, to mean that Tecumseh and his brother the Prophet must be supported.